ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

   - Scan available Wi‑Fi networks (prints SSIDs found).

 - H
-  - Toggle use of rotary encoder (or 3×1 membrane keypad).
+  - Toggle use of H01 rotary encoder H02 buttons H03/04 remote.
+  - Turning on will also Turn off NTP and on use of DS3231.
+Check DS3231 and NTP setting when turning off (H00)

+- } Learn IR remote
+  - Start learning the keys of a new infrared remote.

 - I / II
-  - `I` prints the short info menu.
+  - `i` prints the short info menu.
-  - `II` prints the extended menu (long help).
+  - `ii` prints the extended menu (long help).

 - J
   - Toggle use of the DS3231 RTC module.